oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure Active Directory Accounts | Enabled | Machines will be Hybrid Azure AD Joined.
-Domain Accounts | Enabled | Users will log onto devices using credentials which originate in an on-premises domain.<br>Machines will also be joined to the Agency domain.
+Domain Accounts | Enabled | Users will log onto devices using credentials which originate in an on-premises domain.<br>Machines will also be joined to the organisation domain.

 ### Desktop analytics